gnidan/abi-to-sol/packages/abi-to-sol/README.md

 - Detect `internalType` for `enum`s and emit stub declaration.
 - Detect `internalType` for function pointers (parameter type `function`) and emit parameter.
-- Omit `pragma experimental ABIEncoderV2;` when it's not necessary